spoland/dotnet-sonarcloud-analysis/README.md

 # dotnet sonarscanner

 This action uses the dotnet sonarscanner tool to scan a solution and collect coverage data.
-It was created with a specific use case in mind so version 1 has some requirements:
+It was created with a specific use case in mind so the current version has some requirements:

 * The sln file must exist in the root of the repository.
 * A [coverlet](https://github.com/coverlet-coverage/coverlet) settings file should exist in the root of the repository, setting the coverage report format to opencover.